olohmann/generator-owin-static/README.md

 ### Getting To Know Yeoman

-Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

 ## License